 - Hosting students, professors, and teachers with summer projects at the National Renewable Energy Laboratory

 Local Utility or Electric Cooperative

-To ensure the success of a Wind for Schools project, the local electricity provider should be involved.
-The utility or cooperative should provide technical expertise (both in terms of installation and education) and assist in the installation of the wind turbine and associated hardware.
-The school and state facilitator (or the Wind Application Center after the initial years) will be expected to secure the support and assistance from the local provider.
-Community education is one of the goals of the Wind for Schools project, and the local electricity provider is a critical project partner.
+A successful Wind for Schools project usually included involvement and support from the local electricity provider, who often provided technical expertise (in terms of installation and education) and assisted in the installation of the wind turbine and associated hardware.
+The school and state facilitator (or the Wind Application Center after the initial years) were expected to secure the support and assistance from the local provider.
+Community education was one goal of the Wind for Schools project, and the local electricity provider was a critical project partner to insure success.

 State Energy Office

-The state energy or development office provides technical, financial, and managerial support for the project as appropriate, generally through the Wind Application Center and state facilitator.
-The state energy office will also help to identify grants and other funding opportunities for Wind for Schools projects.
+The state energy or development office provided technical, financial, and managerial support for the project as appropriate, generally through the Wind Application Center and state facilitator.
+The state energy office also helped to identify grants and other funding opportunities for Wind for Schools projects.